Emmanuel Boakye: Heracles

 On 10 August 2006, Ajax defender Boakye was loaned out to Eredivisie side Heracles Almelo for the remainder of the 2006–2007 season, officially until 30 June 2007.
 Ajax and Heracles agreed a one-year loan deal, effective immediately.
 The Ghanaian defender extended his Ajax contract until 2008 in April 2006, but would not have seen much action in Amsterdam this season, with defenders such as Jaap Stam, Thomas Vermaelen, Johnny Heitinga and George Ogăraru above him in Henk ten Cate's pecking order.

 On 18 June 2007, Boakye made his loan move permanent, sealing a three-year deal with Heracles Almelo from rivals Ajax Amsterdam.
 He made 61 appearances whilst on loan at Heracles.
 "We are extremely happy that we could sign such a young and good defender for three years," Heracles Almelo director Nico Jan Hoogma said.
 "The competition for him was fierce but we nevertheless managed to do it."
 Boakye opted for Almelo despite offers from Feyenoord, AZ Alkmaar and SC Heerenveen.

 In June 2009, Boakye signed for Sparta Rotterdam and played there until 2011 when he was released by the club because he did not follow the clubs rules.
-In summer 2014, Boakye joined Swedish side Åtvidabergs from Slovenian club Mura 05.
+In summer 2014, Boakye joined Swedish side Åtvidaberg from Slovenian club Mura 05.